datamade/testing-guidelines/intro-to-python-testing.md

 * **`test_config.py`**

   A configuration file that contains essential environment variables, i.e., INSTALLED_APPS, DATABASES, etc. (Careful!
 Do not put any secret data in here.)
+Read more about what goes in this file in the [Django set-up section](/framework-specific-patterns.md#setup).

 * **`conftest.py`**